discoleo/R/Math/readme.md

 Note:
 - B2(x), B1(x), B0(x), P1(x), P2(x) are polynomials or polynomial fractions of x;
   > Note: the examples are usually based on simple polynomials, as the fractions are much uglier to work with;
+- some of the files need extensive cleanup and refactoring;